rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 * The identity of any MLS client which sends an application message (via MLS).
 * The MLS group ID (via MLS)
 * The human readable name(s) of the MLS group, if any (out-of-band or extension).
-* Which MIME types are mandatory to implement (proposed extension).
+* Which media types are mandatory to implement (proposed extension).
-* For each member, the MIME types each supports (proposed extension).
+* For each member, the media types each supports (proposed extension).

 For all messages the message header equivalent of To (the MLS group) and Sender fields (MLS sender) is already